amrezo/SereneAudioPlayer/README.md

 4) Use ```SereneAudioFilePlayer()``` for playing a local file, or ```SereneAudioStreamPlayer()``` to play a streamed mp3 file online.

 5) Be sure to include the Track object and a folder name for the directory to be created when a user downloads the track for offline usage.
-For example, using the previously created ```track```, add the follwoing inside your content view body:
+For example, using the previously created ```track```, add the following inside your content view body:

 ```swift
 SereneAudioFilePlayer(track: track, folderName: "Music")